36 One-Pan Meals Just Right for Dinner Tonight

 Cannellini-Bean and Greens Stew

-A hearty, comforting, and totally delicious bean stew.
+Here's a hearty, comforting, and totally delicious bean stew.
 Tender greens, like baby kale, spinach, or chard, are added right before serving so that they're just wilted.
 And don't sleep on the garlic-and-sage ciabatta toasts—they're the ideal vehicles for soaking up all that delicious broth.